As this cruise begins, rumors are swirling about dramatic changes at the luxury

 prompt and efficient.
 The only semi-disappointment was the Bailey's Cream

 Cake dessert that didn't have much flavor, although it looked nice.
+On the way out we chatted with Mario, a headwaiter we

 have known for years.
 He was interested in talking about our never-ending